adeguet1/lewansoul-xarm/README.md

 ## Introduction

 This package allows to control a Lewansoul xArm robot from a Linux PC with ROS.
 It uses the HID interface between your PC and the Arduino board imbedded in the xArm.
-Said Arduino board then communicates with the servos (6 of them) using a serial TTL UART connection.
+Said Arduino board then communicates with the servos (6 of them, LX 15 D) using a serial TTL UART connection.
 It is also possible to communicate directly with the servo units with a serial communication (and bypass the arduino board on the base) but this is not supported by the code in this repository.

+To note, the arm is sometimes listed as a 6-DOF robot (degree of freedom) but it is actually a 5 DOF + 1 for the gripper.
+So it is an under actuated arm and one can't reach all possible 3D position/orientation.

 ## Requirements